pamplona007/chrome-extension-skeleton/README.md

 # Extension skeleton
 Based of [Samuel's Chrome Extension Boilerplate](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate).
-Added a content script, wrapped some API in Promisses ready to be used in asynchronous functions and added json-server for database mock.
+Added a content script and wrapped some API in Promisses ready to be used in asynchronous function.

 ## Testing
-1. After cloning the respository, run `yarn install`, `yarn build` and `yarn mock` then go to your chrome browser extension management page.
+1. After cloning the respository, run `yarn install` and `yarn build` then go to your chrome browser extension management page.

 2. On the top right corner, activate `Developer mode` and three buttons should appear bellow the navbar.